LanselotOz/jira-bulk-loader/README.rst

 Introduction
 ============

-I used to waste hours cloning tasks in JIRA, editing their summaries, description and etc. Step by step I came to the idea that I need a template of my frequently used tasks so that I can re-create them very easy and effortless.

 The key idea of jira-bulk-loader is an activity template.

-The template is written in human language with a few markup rules. jira-bulk-loader.py uses the prepared template to create the corresponding set of tasks in less than one minute.
+The template is written in human language with a few markup rules. jira-bulk-loader.py uses the prepared template to create the corresponding set of tasks easy and effortless.